 A survey course in the procedural aspects of dealings between taxpayers and their representatives on the one hand and the Internal Revenue Service, IRS Office of Professional Responsibility, the Office of the Chief Counsel for the Internal Revenue Service, and the Tax Division of the Department of Justice on the other hand.
 It will assist you to understand and prepare to handle practical issues involving your and your clients' or employer's duties, powers, responsibilities, liabilities, privileges, and ethical obligations arising in federal tax practice, including access to information; IRS examinations and appeals; deficiency assessments; interest on underpayments and overpayments; penalties (civil and criminal) against taxpayers, their representatives, and their tax return preparers; statutes of limitations on assessment and collection of taxes and penalties and criminal tax prosecutions; and refund and collection of federal income, estate and gift taxes.
 Corequisites: TA 318 and TA 329.

-Analyzes the tax treatment, tax problems and tax-planning techniques of corporations and flow-through entities engaged in multistate activities.
-Emphasis is on California law with substantive discussion of other states.
-Topics include: Constitutional limitations on states' ability to tax multistate corporations and flow-through entities, new developments in state doing business standard, state tax treatment of S corporations, partnerships and LLCs, computation of income, business vs. nonbusiness income, formula apportionment, unitary taxation and water's-edge elections.
+Effective 6/17/14 Analyzes the tax treatment, tax problems and tax-planning techniques of corporations and flow through entities engaged in multistate activities.
+Emphasis is on California law and how it applies to businesses organized or doing business in the state.
+Topics include: Constitutional limitations on states' ability to tax multistate corporations and flow through entities, new developments in California doing business standard, California tax treatment of S corporations, partnerships and LLCs, computation of income, business vs. nonbusiness income, formula apportionment, unitary taxation, combined reports, consolidated returns and water's-edge elections.
 Case studies are used to illustrate concepts.

 Presents a broad survey of the rules of US income taxation regarding international transactions.
 It will cover both "in-bound" transactions the treatment of non-resident aliens and foreign corporations investing and/or doing business in the united States, as well as "out-bound" transactions the treatment of US citizens and residents investing and/or doing business outside the US.